 - Storage Layer

 - Application Layer

 Satellite-based Earth Observation

 Earth Observation is the key space asset for the solution, as satellite images allow for a precise thematic classification and change detection.
-Data from the Copernicus Sentinel satellites provided by the European Space Agency (ESA) will be used.
+Data from the Copernicus Sentinel satellites provided by the European Space Agency (ESA) is used.

 The Global Navigation Satellite System (GNSS) is used to support in-situ assessments.
 The mobile client uses GNSS for two purposes.
 One is the localisation of previously detected changes in the forest or areas of interest.
 Conversely, if the assessment starts in the field, the assessor can use the GNSS component for geo-referencing areas of interest.

 Within the proposed system, exact positioning is required.
 There is no real alternative for GNSS as manual localisation would not be precise enough.

-Currently, the FAMOS system is in the implementation phase where automated processing chains are developed, allowing for a high grade of automation when analysing satellite images.
+The implementation phase of the FAMOS system is finished, where automated processing chains are developed, allowing for a high grade of automation when analysing satellite images.